-2.3 Challenge 3: Optimizing Queue Size and Configurations to Minimize Energy Consumption and Operating Cost the queue, the greater the energy consumption and operating cost.
-Moreover, each individual configuration within the queue varies in energy consumption and cost.
-For example, a "small" Amazon EC2 VM instance running a Linux-based OS consumes 150W and costs \$0.085 per hour while a "Quadruple Extra Large" VM instance with Windows consumes 630W and costs \$2.88 per hour.
+2.3 Challenge 3: Optimizing Queue Size and Configurations to Minimize Energy Consumption and Operating Cost

+A further challenge for developers is determining how to configure the auto-scaling queue to minimize the energy consumption and costs required to maintain it.
+The larger the queue, the greater the energy consumption and operating cost.
+Moreover, each individual configuration within the queue varies in energy consumption and cost.For example, a "small" Amazon EC2 VM instance running a Linux-based OS consumes 150W and costs \$0.085 per hour while a "Quadruple Extra Large" VM instance with Windows consumes 630W and costs \$2.88 per hour.